 - Go to your Account Settings

-- Select Revoke next to the device you want to remove
+- Select Revoke access next to the device you want to remove

 -